 The Juvenile Prevention and Intervention Grants Program provides funding for the implementation of programming for prevention from the juvenile justice system and intervention services for youth as alternatives to detention.
-Funding will support violence reduction and mental health programming.
-Priority consideration will be given to applications which partner with school systems to prevent and reduce violence and support mental health needs of at-risk youth within the school.
+Funding will be used to promote programming related to mental wellness, substance use, and violence reduction.
+Applications that collaborate with school systems to prevent and reduce violence, substance use, and address the mental health needs of at-risk kids within the school will be given priority consideration.
 Programming should be evidence supported or evidence based.
 Additionally, applicants may apply for up to 50% of a personnel position for the purposes of this grant.
-Further details regarding the program can be found under Program Purpose.